Meet Jerry

 Childhood and Upbringing

-I graduated from Elko High in 1963, after several of my brothers.
-My father prized education, like many Mormons.
+I graduated from Elko High in 1963, after a sister and three brothers.
+My father prized higher education, like many Mormons.
 But like many fundamentalists, he resisted its discoveries and difficult truths.
 I did not.
-I was eager for learning beyond my tight religious world, and went on to earn higher degrees in History and English at the University of Utah.
+I was eager for learning beyond my enclosed religious world, and went on to earn higher degrees in History and English at the University of Utah.
+While completing my doctoral dissertation, I taught Literature and Composition at the University, and later taught at Granite High School in Salt Lake City.

-While completing my doctoral dissertation, I taught English at the University, and later taught at Granite High School in Salt Lake.
-In May 1977, we suffered the violent loss of my father at the hands of a rival polygamous faction, who threatened harm to my greater family.
-That summer I moved with my wife and child to Chico, California, where we began a new life away from Salt Lake City.
+In May 1977, we suffered the assassination of my peace-loving father by members of a rival polygamous faction.
+This faction went on to menace my greater family in the chaos and grief following my father's murder.
+That July I moved with my wife and child to Chico, California, where we began a new life away from warring polygamist sects, the LDS church, and Salt Lake.

 I taught secondary and university in Northern California until 1983, when I joined the Butte County Office of Education as Director of Program and Resource Development.
 I worked with partners in K-12 education, health and human services, and government offices, facilitating student, teacher and community relationships and services at local, regional, and state levels.